The Little Mermaid

-The original story has been a subject of multiple analyses by scholars such as Jacob Bøggild and Pernille Heegaard, as well as the folklorist Maria Tatar.
+The original story has been the subject of multiple analyses by scholars such as Jacob Bøggild and Pernille Heegaard, as well as the folklorist Maria Tatar.
 These analyses cover various aspects of the story, from interpreting the themes to discussing why Andersen chose to write a tragic story with a happy ending.
 It has been adapted to various media, including musical theatre, anime, ballet, opera, and film.
 There is also a statue portraying the mermaid in Copenhagen, Denmark, where the story was written and first published.